michael-camilleri/mpctools/README.md

 # mpctools
 A set of python tools for extending standard (and non-standard) libraries.
+These originated from my own needs and I decided to put them here in case they may be useful to other people.

+## Features

+The library currently contains the following two packages:
+ 1. `extensions`: A number of extensions to numpy, sklearn, pandas and matplotlib, as well as general-purpose utilities.
+ 2. `parallel`: A set of tools for wrapping pathos multiprocessing in a simple easy to use interface with multiple parallel workers.

+Eventually, I plan to add a neural toolbox.

+More details for each library are provided as doxygen-style comments in the modules.

 ## Setting up